hasura/graphql-engine/docs/graphql/cloud/projects/create.rst

 Allowing connections from Hasura Cloud IP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For some cloud services, like GCP, you'll need to adjust your Postgres connection settings to allow connections from the Hasura Cloud IP address.
 You can copy the IP address from the copy icon in the ``Hasura Cloud IP`` field on the project's details view.
-You may also need to disable SSL.
-Adding custom cert information to a Hasura Cloud instance is not yet available.

 .. thumbnail:: /img/graphql/cloud/projects/hasura-cloud-ip.png
    :alt: Hasura Cloud IP field